DemoChimpDev/react-chrome-redux/README.md

 ## Overview

-`react-chrome-redux` allows you to build your Chrome extension like a Redux-powered webapp.
+`react-chrome-redux-with-partials` allows you to build your Chrome extension like a Redux-powered webapp.
 The background page holds the Redux store, while Popovers and Content-Scripts act as UI Components, passing actions and state updates between themselves and the background store.
 At the end of the day, you have a single source of truth (your Redux store) that describes the entire state of your extension.

+Difference to `react-chrome-redux` is that it allows to select subset of store to sync if you don't need all data from background in your child windows.

 All UI Components follow the same basic flow: